News Report on the current situation in India

 Pioneering work in North India.

 In Kolkata, evangelism is carried out with a Bengali family and we are continuing contact with the Chinese community at the China-Town.
-We are extensively utilizing the assistance of volunteer workers for the work in these pioneering areas.
+We are utilizing the assistance of volunteer workers for the work in these pioneering areas.
 The volunteers will continue to communicate with them through Facebook.

 We have some members from the south who have moved to Delhi & Bombay.
 We hope to be able to organize ourselves to look into pioneering into these areas as well.